 One of the most convenient ways to dry wet clothes when you are on the camping trail is to start a campfire so that you will have a warm spot to work close to.

 Apart from preparing meals on the fire, you can hang your clothes out to dry somewhere close by so that the heat from the fire can catch them.
 However, hang them far enough so that the fire itself does not touch them and burn them, worst of all cause a blazing fire inferno to happen.
+For tips on how to start a campfire, read our article to find out.

 Below is a simple way to build a campfire so that you can have your clothes dried.